4np/Example-APNS-Client-and-Server/README.md

 # Vapor Client / Server Demo

-This project contains a [Vapor](http://vapor.codes) based server written in [Swift](http://swift.org) that provides a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) endpoint that allows client applications to register itself and a it serves a web frontend that allows you view registered devices and to send a push notification to a client device.
+This project contains a [Vapor](http://vapor.codes) based server written in [Swift](http://swift.org) that provides a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) endpoint that allows client applications to register itself and updated their status.
+Additionally it serves a web frontend that allows you to view registered devices to send a push notification to a client device.

 ## The server